apache/flink/docs/dev/table/types.md

 ------------------

 This section lists all pre-defined data types.
 For the JVM-based Table API those types are also available in `org.apache.flink.table.api.DataTypes`.
+For the Python Table API, those types are available in `pyflink.table.types.DataTypes`.

 ### Character Strings